AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-6.md

 ---
-title: "libuv & async IO in Nodejs"
+title: "libuv & async IO in NodeJs"
-description: "If you read Nodejs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two concepts are crucial to understand, so take your time to read and grasp them thoroughly.
+description: "If you read NodeJs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two concepts are crucial to understand, so take your time to read and grasp them thoroughly.
 We know JavaScript is a synchronous, single-threaded language, meaning the code runs in one direction like a one-way road, with one task executing at a time."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-10"
 datePublished: "2025-04-10"